-We account for awards of equity instruments issued to employees under the fair value method of accounting and recognize such amounts in our statements of income.
-We measure compensation cost for all stock-based awards at fair value on the date of grant and recognize compensation expense in our consolidated statements of income over the service period that the awards are expected to vest.
+We account for awards of equity instruments issued to employees under the fair value method of accounting and recognize such amounts in our statements of operations.
+We measure compensation cost for all stock-based awards at fair value on the date of grant and recognize compensation expense in our consolidated statements of operations over the service period that the awards are expected to vest.

-For the years ended October 31, 2019, 2018 and 2017, we recognized compensation expense of \$3.6 million, \$4.6 million, and \$4.3 million related to stock-based compensation (See Note 12).
+For the years ended October 31, 2020, 2019 and 2018, we recognized compensation expense of \$4.5 million, \$3.6 million, and \$4.6 million related to stock-based compensation (See Note 12).
 The value of the stock-based compensation was determined from quoted market prices at the date of the grant.